open-cluster-management-io/policy-generator-plugin/docs/policygenerator.md

    follow the other files there as an example.
 3. Choose a name for your boolean expander setting.
 (Existing names have followed the pattern `Inform<engine-name>Policies`.)
-4. Add your expander setting to both the `PolicyDefaults` and the `PolicyConfig` array in [types.go](../types/types.go)
+4. Add your expander setting to both the `PolicyDefaults` and the `PolicyConfig` structs in [types.go](../types/types.go)
-5. Add your expander setting to the `applyDefaults()` method in [plugin.go](../internal/plugin.go) to set a defaults for both `PolicyDefaults` and `Policies`.
+5. Add your expander setting to the `applyDefaults()` method in [plugin.go](../internal/plugin.go) to set defaults for both `PolicyDefaults` and `Policies`.
 6. Update the [policygenerator-reference.yaml](./policygenerator-reference.yaml) with your expander setting.
 7. Add tests for your expander to the [internal/expanders/](../internal/expanders/) directory.